 Provide to all participants selections from the resource guide The Holocaust: A North Carolina Teacher's Resource (full guide available online), a collection of other Holocaust teaching materials, and a certificate of attendance for renewal credit.

-Are offered across the state at no charge (substitute pay provided), and are open to all North Carolina middle and high school teachers and administrators.
+Are offered across the state at no charge and are open to all North Carolina middle and high school teachers and administrators.
 Substitute pay is provided for public school teachers.

 Are especially useful for social studies teachers of U.S. history and world civilizations, and for language arts teachers who use Holocaust works such as The Diary of Anne Frank, Number the Stars, and Elie Wiesel's Night.